ghollies/Rising-Constellation-FAQ/content/en/docs/Contribution guidelines/_index.md

 1. Click **Edit this page** in the top right hand corner of the page.
 1. If you don't already have an up to date fork of the project repo, you are prompted to get one - click **Fork this repository and propose changes** or **Update your Fork** to get an up to date version of the project to edit.
 The appropriate page in your fork is displayed in edit mode.
-1. Follow the rest of the [Quick start with Netlify](#quick-start-with-netlify) process above to make, preview, and propose your changes.

 ## Creating an issue

-If you've found a problem in the docs, but you're not sure how to fix it yourself, please create an issue in the [Goldydocs repo](https://github.com/google/docsy-example/issues).
 You can also create an issue about a specific page by clicking the **Create Issue** button in the top right hand corner of the page.

 ## Useful resources